CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 Meeting Minutes organized by Ba Nam Nguyen.
 The time spent on this task: 2 hours.
 Ba Nam Nguyen worked on this during the 26th of February and the 8th of March 2024 <br>
 Detailed log of Each Team Member's Contribution written by David Girma.
 The time spent on this task was 1 hour.
 David Girma worked on this task during the 10th of March 2024 <br>
 Project management organized by Mohamed Mrizek and Ba Nam Nguyen.
 The time spent on this task was 2 hours.
 Mohamed Mrizek and Ba Nam Nguyen worked on this task during the 26th of February and 8th of March 2024 <br>
 Implementation of a webpage to start a reservation programmed by Mohamed Mrizek.
-The time spent on this task was 7 hours.
+The time spent on this task was 6 hours.
 Mohamed Mrizek worked on this task during the 26th, 27th and 28th of February 2024. <br>
 Implementation of reservation viewing and editing programmed by Mohamed Mrizek and Yazid Dawiss.
 The time spent on this task was 5 hours.
 Mohamed Mrizek and Yazid Dawiss worked on this task during the 8th, 9th and 10th of March 2024 <br>
 Implementation of the authentification system programmed by Mohamed Mrizek and Yazid Dawiss.The time spent on this task was 5 hours.
 Mohamed Mrizek and Yazid Dawiss worked on this task during the 8th, 9th and 10th of March 2024 <br>
 Video walkthrough of our website core functions recorded and presented by Mohamed Mrizek.
 The time spent on this task was 1 hour.
 Mohamed Mrizek worked on this task during the 11th of March 2024 <br>
+Crud operations on users done by Yazid Dawiss.
+The time spent on this task was 4 hours.
+Yazid Dawiss worked on this task during the 10th and 11th of March 2024 <br>

 ### Languages & techniques we plan to use: <br>